danielrive/smart-cash/README.md

 # Smart-Cash Project

+**STATUS** Under development

-This is a personal project to practice some concepts that I have learned during my professional life and to use some tools that I want to learn in a hands-on manner.
+This is a personal project to test some tools that I want to learn in a hands-on manner.

 ## Folder structure